Sazz07/ew-trainer-server/README.md

 ## Resources & Credits

 * I have used Tailwind Components for this App.
-* Also used react toastify,
+* Also used react hot toast,
 HeroIcons.
 * I have used React Router.
+* I have used React Page view.
+* I have also used conditional rendering.
 * Used React Recharts for making the Statistics Page.
-* I have also used conditional rendering.
 * I have used firebase.
+* I have used mongodb database.